School bus: Types

 There are four types of school buses produced by manufacturers in North America.
-The smallest school buses are designated Type A (short bus); a larger format (bodied on bare front-engine chassis) are designated Type B buses.
-Large school buses include Type C (bodied on cowled medium-duty truck chassis) and Type D (bodied on bare "forward control" or "pusher" chassis).
+The smallest school buses are designated Type A; a larger format (bodied on bare front-engine chassis) are designated Type B buses.
+Type A and Type B school buses are known as short buses, and they are used to transport students in special education separately from other students.
+Large school buses include Type C (bodied on cowled medium-duty truck chassis) and Type D (monocoque or semi-monocoque transit-style buses with a front or rear engine).
 Type C buses are the most common design, while Type D buses are the largest vehicles.

 All school buses are of single deck design with step entry.
 In the United States and Canada, bus bodies are restricted to a maximum width of 102 in and a maximum length of 45 ft.
 Seating capacity is affected by both body length and operator specifications, with the largest designs seating up to 90 passengers.